The Evolution of Feathers – The Bird-Hipped Dinosaurs upset the Apple Cart

 New Chinese Feathered Dinosaur adds to Confusion over Evolution of Feathers

-A paper published in the scientific journal “Nature” is ruffling a few feathers amongst palaeontologists.
+A paper published in the scientific journal “Nature” is ruffling a few feathers amongst palaeontologists as the authors postulate that bird-hipped dinosaurs had feathers too!
 A team from the Shandong Tianyu Museum of Nature in China have reported on the discovery of a partial skeleton of a small, potentially bipedal dinosaur with feathers.
 The fossil was found in the early Cretaceous sediments of the Liaoning Formation in north-eastern China.

 The heterodontosaurids are believed to be a basal group of the ornithischian dinosaurs and this is the first time that a fossil of such an animal has been found in China.
 This specimen has been dated to the Early Cretaceous approximately 140 million years ago (Berriasian faunal stage).
 This new fossil indicates that these dinosaurs, the heterodontosaurids, survived into the Cretaceous.
 The heterodontosaurs are distinguished by their complex teeth.
 The name Heterodontosauridae means”different-toothed lizards”, these little dinosaurs had remarkably advanced dentition.
 Instead of the simple peg-like teeth seen in other herbivorous dinosaurs of the Early Jurassic this group had sharp, pointed, over sized canines and those teeth towards the back of the jaw were flatter and broad, designed for crushing plant matter.
 It is thought that these dinosaurs may have been omnivores.
 A general, non-specialised diet may be one reason why these little dog-sized dinosaurs persisted so long in the Mesozoic.